komuw/sewer/README.md

 flake8 .
 ```
 - open a pull request on this repo.
 NB: I make no commitment of accepting your pull requests.

+Here's the ouput of running sewer using the cli app:
 ```shell
 CLOUDFLARE_EMAIL=example@example.com \
 CLOUDFLARE_DNS_ZONE_ID=random \